Use this stakeholder toolkit to encourage more people to feedback on their care.

 How can you get involved?

-We've produced a range of resources to help you get involved in the campaign, sharing content throughout 2020 to keep up the campaign’s momentum.
+We've produced a range of resources to help you get involved in the campaign, sharing content throughout 2020 and early 2021 to keep up the campaign’s momentum.
 You can also use the campaign yourself to get feedback from those you support.

 The campaign will be promoted through a combination of traditional and social media activity to reach as many people as possible.
 You can help to support this by sharing the posts and materials to encourage feedback for your organisation, by: